plandes/mimicsid/docker/app/README.md

 The [makefile](makefile) controls building of the image and its life cycle.
 To build the image from scratch:

+1. Build or obtain the [mimicdb] image as explained in the [MedSecId] docs.
 1. Remove any previous Docker image: `make dockerrm`
 1. Clean any previous derived objects: `make cleanall`
 1. Build the image: `make build`